 The father of ozone is Christian Friedrich Schönbein, German chemist who discovered and named ozon in 1840 at the University of Basel, Switz.
 Because of the pronounced smell, Schönbein coined the term “ozone” for the new gas, from the Greek word “ozein”, meaning “to smell”.

 Ozone is made by passing pure oxygen gas through a crystal tube through which an electrical spark is directed.
 The electrical energy breaks apart the oxygen molecules and what emerges from the other side is a mixture of oxygen and ozone.
 This is medical ozone for ozone therapy.
 Nikola Tesla was a genius inventor who designed in 1896 an ozone generator for producing ozone and formed the Tesla Ozone Company.
 The company has patented a number of ozone- based inventions.
-Nikola Tesla was the first to ozonized the olive oil and sold it to doctors.
+Nikola Tesla was the first who made ozonated olive oil and sold it to doctors.

 In the Nineteenth Century ozon was used for disinfection methods for drinking water.
 As early as the First World War, ozones bactericidal properties were used to treat infected wounds, mustard gas burns and fistulas.